-Shift Cables
+Shift and Throttle Cables

-Spray exposed transmission shift cable ends with a corrosion protectant and lubricant.
+Spray exposed throttle cable and shift cable ends with a corrosion protectant and lubricant.
 Check boat owner's manual for recommendations.
 Work the cable back and forth, and then spray to completely lubricate.
 In highly corrosive locations, a complete cable lubrication system may be purchased through your Indmar dealer.